telus/tds-core/guide/contributing/developer-guide.md

 # This will install node and Gitbook dependencies,
 # set up symlinks for lerna, and build components for tests
 npm run bootstrap

-# If the branch's package-lock.json requires an update, please run this command to bootstrap using `npm i`.
-npm run bootstrap:install
 ```

 **Note**: Please commit any changes to the lockfile using the `deps` scope.
 For instance: